Siri-chan/MahjongHelper/README.md

 /* Repeat from here for each round played */ !<name>,<exposed tiles>,<concealed tiles>,<feeding player name (use self name if self-drawn)>; /*description of the winning hand*/
 <name>,<exposed tiles>,<concealed tiles>; /* optionally, other players hands for that game */
-+<winning tile: should be multiple if redrawn from a kkong or flower>;
++<winning tile: should be multiple if redrawn from a kong or flower>;
 @<number of tiles remaining in the wall>;
 ?<number of discarded tiles>;
 ```